YahooArchive/pipr/README.rst

     $ pipr test.py -d -r
     Imported packages: argparse, sshmap, redislite, urllib2, sbi, time Missing packages installed: sshmap==0.6.90, sbi==0.0.7

+Because we added -r, there will a requirements.txt file generated in the current directory.

 More Information
 ================